Back to Blog

 Given that sales enablement has such significant benefits, you don’t want to be left behind.

-Your sales enablement strategy needs to start with an in-depth understanding of your ideal customer and their buyer’s journey.
+Your sales enablement strategy needs to be built upon an in-depth understanding of your ideal customer and their buyer’s journey.
 This is the foundation of any sales enablement strategy.
 Your marketing and sales team will need to collaborate to build an ideal customer persona and a buyer journey map, if you don’t have one already.
+This will help ensure that your sales enablement strategy is aligned with your buyer’s wishes, wants, and needs.

 As you create your buyer journey, pay particular attention to: